 When Ghost Adventures host Zak Bagans learned of the distressed Ammons family who had fled their Gary, Indiana home after being terrorized by over 200 demons, he moved in to purchase the property and launch an investigation.

-But the sinister force lurking within the "Demon House" proved too much—even for Bagans.
+But the sinister forces lurking within the "Demon House" proved too much—even for Bagans.
 Two years after purchasing the home in 2014 and investigating its activity, Bagans had the house demolished.
 “I destroyed the house because I do not want anyone to ever live there again,” he said, as reported by Dread Central.
 "I saw too many things, and there was something inside the house that affected everyone.
 The police, clergy, children, my production crew.
 Everyone."

+Demon House chronicles the saga of the Ammons family and Bagans’ own experience investigating the Indiana property’s paranormal activity.
 While filming, Bagans reportedly became so ill “he couldn’t leave his room for eight days,” according to IndyStar.
 Crewmembers walked off the set while others were hospitalized.
 “The film is cursed,” Bagans warns in the trailer.
 “View at your own risk.”

 Latoya Ammons moved into the Gary, Indiana residence on Carolina Street with her three children in November 2011.
 They were greeted by a swarm of black flies that would not leave the screened-in front porch, despite the family’s repeated attempts to eliminate the pests.
 Family members heard heavy footsteps thumping up the basement steps and saw shadowy figures move through the living room.
 Then, in the dead of night on March 10th, 2012, Ammons’ mother witnessed her 12-year-old granddaughter levitating above her bed, unconscious.